The ultimate guide to the best credit card combinations

 Chase Sapphire Preferred and Sapphire Reserve

-You’ll earn 8 points per dollar spent on all Chase Travel purchases and 4 points per dollar spent on hotels and flights booked directly on the Sapphire Reserve.
-Plus, with the Sapphire Preferred, you’ll earn 2 points per dollar spent on all other travel purchases.
+You’ll earn 8 points per dollar spent on all Chase Travel purchases and 4 points per dollar spent on hotels and flights booked directly with the Sapphire Reserve.
+Plus, with the Sapphire Preferred, you’ll earn 3 points per dollar spent on vacation homes (at top brands*) and 2 points per dollar spent on all other travel purchases.

 THE POINTS GUY